What to plant in your Australian garden where nothing else works - Minimalist Gardener

 4. Rocky or shallow soils

-Plants that aren’t adapted to rocky conditions often fail to establish at all.
+Plants that are not adapted to rocky conditions often fail to establish at all.
 Roots hit surfaces and stall, plants dry out quickly after rain and growth becomes weak or uneven.
-Adding fertiliser or watering doesn't solve the problem, because the limitation is physical space.
+Adding fertiliser or watering does not solve the problem, because the limitation is physical space.

 Traits to look for in plants suited to rocky sites